telerik/kendo-intl/docs/date-formatting/api.md

 Provides information about the exported methods from the Date Formatting module.

+{% platform_content angular %}
+For a runnable example, refer to the article on [date and number formatting and parsing]({% parsingandformatting_intl %}#toc-date-formatting).
+{% endplatform_content %}

 ## Methods

 #### formatDate

-Converts a `Date` object into a string based on the specified format and locale ([see example](https://github.com/telerik/kendo-intl/blob/master/docs/date-formatting/index.md).
+Converts a `Date` object into a string based on the specified format and locale ([more information](https://github.com/telerik/kendo-intl/blob/master/docs/date-formatting/index.md).

 ## Parameters